-For brand new potential customers who have no prior knowledge of Secret Cinema and what they do, the website is crucial in drawing them in to discover enough to make the leap to buying a ticket.
-I worked with BIG on the redesign, combining their expertise in creating the perfect story to guide users through the website and their starting point for the design aesthetic with my skills in creating the designs in Figma and developing the initial concepts into a complete website.
+For potential customers who have no prior knowledge of Secret Cinema and what they do, the website is crucial in drawing them in to discover enough to make the leap to buying a ticket.
+The previous website struggled to communicate:

 I was brought in as the lead designer for the full website refresh.
 Working collaboratively with the BIG creative team, who helped shape the narrative direction, I translated our shared vision into a fully designed digital product.